 Everywhere you look there is drink involved.
 It’s just how we celebrate in this country.
 Christmas even includes a few days where it’s considered ‘normal’ to begin drinking the moment you wake up!
 There have been years when I would have happily been locked in a box for that two-week period.
 It would have made life easier for everyone.

 Luckily for me and my family, those dark festive periods are all in the past.
-We can now look forward to December rather than trying to second guess how I would ruin this year.
+We can now look forward to December rather than trying to second guess how I would ruin it.

 This will be my fourth sober Christmas on the trot, and I’ve developed a few ways to cope with the onslaught of temptation.